 The term managed services refers to the practice of outsourcing business administration and management responsibilities to a third party.
 You’ll notice that this definition isn’t specific to IT — that’s because managed services can describe anything from supply chain management to marketing strategy to call center operations.
 That said, managed IT services is the most commonly referred to type of managed service and will be the focus of this article.

 For examples of managed IT services, take a look at the graphic below:

 The demand for managed services has grown exponentially in recent years.
 The global managed services market was valued at $185.98 billion in 2019 and is projected to reach $356.24 by 2025.

 This increase in demand can be largely attributed to small and medium-sized businesses (SMBs), who require access to the latest technology in order to maintain a competitive edge in their respective markets and to sustain their continued growth but lack the IT budget to meet those goals.
-The good news is that managed services enables SMBs to play at the same level as middle market and enterprise level organizations, without overextending themselves — and that’s only one of the benefits of the managed services model.
+The good news is that managed services enable SMBs to play at the same level as middle market and enterprise-level organizations, without overextending themselves — and that’s only one of the benefits of the managed services model.

 1. Focus on Core Objectives

 As your business grows, so will your IT needs.
 Your IT team may be able to handle some of this increased workload but will most likely find themselves overwhelmed and unable to scale according to your business’ needs, forcing you to assign additional responsibilities to employees who aren’t on the IT team, which can distract from core business objectives.

 One of the benefits of managed services is that it not only frees up your employees to focus on the jobs they were hired to do — it also enables you to fill in gaps as needed.
 A truly qualified managed services partner will offer a flexible service model that allows you to determine what level of service you require, whether that means just keeping the lights on or outsourcing your company’s entire IT department.